cambridge-ceu/csd3/R/lpsymphony.md

 ## 1.32.0

-As stated, the Bioconductor package comes with its version SYMPHONY; nevertheless it is actually easier to modify this.
+As stated, the Bioconductor package comes with its own SYMPHONY but it is actually easier to modify this.

 As usual, we mask the `configure` command,